boldflight/BibleConverter/test_EPUB/output/jer.md

 ## Chapter 4

-“if you want to come back to me, you must get those disgusting idols out of my sight and must no longer go astray.
+[1] “If you, Israel, want to come back,” says the Lord, “if you want to come back to me, you must get those disgusting idols out of my sight and must no longer go astray.